communityinclusion/employmentfirstma.org/pages/about.md

 **Employment First** is a framework for systems change that promotes the idea that all people, with and without disabilities, are able to fully participate in competitive, integrated employment and community life.

-**Employment First MA** is hosted by the Institute for Community Inclusion (ICI) at the University of Massachusetts Boston and is funded by the Massachusetts Department of Developmental Services (DDS). <i>This site was developed to support the implementation of DDS’s Employment First policy and the Blueprint for Success: Employing Individuals with Intellectual Disabilities in Massachusetts<i>.
+**Employment First MA** is hosted by the Institute for Community Inclusion (ICI) at the University of Massachusetts Boston and is funded by the Massachusetts Department of Developmental Services (DDS).
+This site was developed to support the implementation of DDS’s Employment First policy and the <i>Blueprint for Success: Employing Individuals with Intellectual Disabilities in Massachusetts<i>.

 To assist providers with the transformation from center-based work to work in the community, the ICI, with funding from DDS, provides training, technical assistance, and access to a wide range of tools and resources that support the Blueprint.